Green infrastructure makes our community more resilient to climate change and offers a wide range of co-benefits

 Supports public health and recreation

-By improving pathways, creating places to gather, and providing shade during warm weather, trees and other green spaces promote active, healthy lifestyles and recreation.
+By improving pathways, creating places to gather, and providing shade during warm weather, trees and other green spaces promote active recreation and decrease air pollution.
 As part of compact development strategies, green infrastructure supports walkable communities and helps cultivate a strong sense of place and well-being.

 Improves public safety